adhikagunadarma/simple-alarm-app/README.md

 _Null Safety for Installed Packages_
 -- `dart pub outdated --mode=null-safety` then `dart pub upgrade --null-safety` to upgrade all existing packages to null-safety version

+## Notes

+- Simple Alarm Analog Clock only tested in Android platform.